BGSF — BGSF, Inc.

 1. Key Financial Results and Metrics

-- Q4 Revenues: $22 million, down 9.4% year-over-year due to lower billed hours and weak demand.
+- Q4 Revenue: $22 million, a 9.4% decline year-over-year, attributed to lower billed hours and weak demand from property management companies.

 2. Strategic Updates and Business Highlights

-- Transformational Year: Retired all outstanding debt and returned capital to shareholders via a $2 per share special dividend and a $5 million share buyback.
+- Transformational Year: BGSF sold its professional division, retired all debt, and returned capital to shareholders through a $2 per share special dividend and a $5 million share buyback.

-- New Go-to-Market Strategy: Transitioning to bgstaffing.com to enhance SEO and brand positioning.
+- New Go-To-Market Strategy: Transitioning to bgstaffing.com to enhance brand visibility and SEO performance.

-- Expansion into PropTech: Partnership with Yardi to provide technology-enabled talent solutions, targeting a potential revenue of $1-2 million in 2026 from this new segment.
+- Expansion into PropTech: Partnership with Yardi to provide technology-enabled talent solutions, targeting a new revenue stream with an expected initial revenue of $1-2 million in 2026.

 3. Forward Guidance and Outlook

-- 2026 Revenue Growth: Expected mid-single-digit growth compared to 2025, with a positive start observed in January and February.
+- 2026 Revenue Expectations: Anticipated mid-single-digit growth compared to 2025, with a positive start to the year as January and February sales were slightly ahead of the previous year.

 4. Bad News, Challenges, or Points of Concern